MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/configure-ws-federation-settings-azure-ad.md

 ### Update App ID URI in site settings

-1. If you are using the auto-generated URI for the App ID URI, you will need to update the value in site settings.
+1. If you're using the auto-generated URI for the App ID URI, you'll need to update the value in site settings.

     1. Open the Portal Management app.
     1. Navigate to **Site Settings**.
-    1. Update the site setting **Authentication/WsFederation/WSFederation_1/Wtrealm** with default APP ID URI
+    1. Update the site setting **Authentication/WsFederation/WSFederation_1/Wtrealm** with the auto-generated **APP ID URI**
     :::image type="content" source="media/authentication/site-setting-wtrealm.png" alt-text="Configure site setting for the auto-generated URI.":::

     1. Select **Save**